kubetoolsio/agentic-docker-offload-triton/README.md

 ## Overview

 This repository demonstrates a scalable, agentic AI inference pipeline using Docker containers, NVIDIA Triton Inference Server, and GPU offload logic.
-The system is designed for both mock and real model serving ( Real Model Serving not tested Yet)
+The system is designed for both mock and real model serving

 ---